kshshton/sheloba/airflow/README.md

-# Sheloba Airflow

-Sheloba uses Apache Airflow and PostgreSQL to load flat listings scraped from the website into the `data.listings` table.
+# Dummy Flats data pipeline

+This project has two cooperating parts:

+1. The Dummy Flats website serves flat listing pages.
+2. The Airflow pipeline visits those pages with Playwright and stores listing metadata in PostgreSQL.

+The website is deliberately simple: its HTML is the source consumed by the scraper.
+Airflow owns the workflow, database connection, and DOM-recovery logic.

 ## What is included

-- Sheloba website source used by the scraper
+- Dummy Flats website source used by the scraper
 - PostgreSQL 16 for Airflow metadata and listing data
 - Airflow webserver for the management UI
 - Airflow scheduler for DAG execution